 When you’re trying to decide which kind of IRA to open, consider both the short-term and long-term tax benefits.
 If you’re expecting to be in a lower tax bracket once you retire, taking the deduction now for a traditional IRA may yield the bigger tax benefit.
 If you think your tax rate will go up as you get older, paying the taxes on your Roth contributions now can save you money later on.

-2. Your Tax Benefits May Be Limited
+2. Your Tax Benefits May Be Limited.

-3. Lower-Income Workers Get Extra Credit
+3. Lower-Income Workers Get an Extra Credit.

-For the 2019 tax year, single filers get the 50% credit if their adjusted gross income (AGI) isn’t higher than $19,250.
-Once your income passes $32,000, you’re no longer eligible for the credit.
-Married couples can qualify for the 50% credit with a combined income of $38,500 or less.
-At the $63,000 mark, the credit is phased out entirely.
-For 2020, you’ll need an AGI of $19,500 to get the 50% credit.
-Married couples will need a combined income of $39,000 or less.
-You’ll be eligible for the 2020 credit as long as your income doesn’t pass $32,500.
+For the 2021 tax year, single filers get the 50% credit if their AGI isn’t higher than $19,750.
+Once your income passes $33,000, you’re no longer eligible for the credit.
+Married couples can qualify for the 50% credit with a combined income of $39,500 or less.
+At the $66,000 mark, the credit is phased out entirely.
+For heads of households, the 50% contribution is attainable with an AGI below $29,625, with a complete phase-out at $49,500.

-4. Make Sure You’re Choosing the Right Tax Year
+4. Make Sure You’re Choosing the Right Tax Year.

-Photo credit: flickr/wanderingforward, ©iStock.com/PeopleImages, ©iStock.com/AndreyPopov
+Photo credit: ©iStock.com/SrdjanPav, ©iStock.com/PeopleImages, ©iStock.com/AndreyPopov